RediSearch/RediSearch/docs/Tags.md

 FT.CREATE punctuation ON HASH PREFIX 1 test: SCHEMA tags TAG
 ```

-, you can add tags that contain punctuation like this:
+You can add tags that contain punctuation like this:

 ```
 HSET test:1 tags "Andrew's Top 5,Justin's Top 5"